 We next investigate the seasonal variations of the simulated temperature and wind in more detail by focusing on three representative altitudes in the mesosphere and lower thermosphere: 80, 100 and 120 km.
 There are too few observations at these altitudes to date to validate the simulations.
-The exception is the temperature at \sim 80 km (Figure 4a), which can be directly compared to retrievals from Mars Climate Sounder (MCS) onboard Mars Reconnaissance Orbiter (MRO) (see Figure 10 in the paper of Sefton-Nash et al., 2013).
-Both observations and simulations demonstrate a relatively symmetric with respect to the equator distributions during equinoxes ($L_s = 0^{\circ}$, $L_s = 180^{\circ}$).
+The exception is the temperature at $\sim 80$ km (Figure 4a), which can be directly compared to retrievals from Mars Climate Sounder (MCS) onboard Mars Reconnaissance Orbiter (MRO) (see Figure 10 in the paper of Sefton-Nash et al., 2013).
+Both observations and simulations demonstrate a relatively symmetric with respect to the equator distributions during equinoxes ( $L_s = 0^\circ, L_s = 180^\circ$ ).
 The lowest and highest temperatures occur in the southern hemisphere during winters and summers, correspondingly.
+The model generally reproduces the observed temperature well, except that it overestimates it in the southern hemisphere winter by up to 20 K. Alternating with seasons zonal winds at ~80

-The model generally reproduces the observed temperature well, except that it overestimates it in the southern hemisphere winter by up to 20 K. Alternating with seasons zonal winds at \sim 80 km represent an extension of the lower- and middle atmosphere jets formed as a consequence of the Coriolis force acting on the summer-to-winter meridional circulation cell.
+5 except that it overestimates it in the southern hemisphere winter by up to 20 K. Alternating with seasons zonal winds at $\sim$ 80 km represent an extension of the lower- and middle atmosphere jets formed as a consequence of the Coriolis force acting on the summer-to-winter meridional circulation cell.

 In the upper mesosphere (100 km, Figure 4b,e) the simulated temperature and wind show variations similar to that at 80 km, but with noticeably colder temperatures.
-Around the mesopause (120 km, Figure 4c,f), the simulated seasonal variations differ significantly from those in the mesosphere.
-It is seen that the coldest temperatures of down to 90-100 K are found around the summer high-latitudes at solstices, and the temperature distributions are hemispherically less symmetric.
+Around the mesopause (120 km), the simulated seasonal variations differ significantly

+- 10 from those in the mesosphere.
+It is seen that the coldest temperatures of down to 90-100 K are found around the summer high-latitudes at solstices and during equinoxes, and the temperature distributions are hemispherically less symmetric.
 The summer high-latitude hemispheres are remarkably different.
 Polar temperatures fall down to 90 K in the summer hemisphere at the aphelion and to 115 K at the perihelion.
 The zonal winds reverse their directions at 120 km, which is especially well seen during the aphelion season.
-During other seasons, the simulated winds demonstrate a significant weakening as compared to distributions in the mesosphere.
-The latter is primarily attributed to the GW drag, which we present next along with GW-induced temperature fluctuations.
+During other seasons, the simulated winds demonstrate a significant weakening as compared - 15 to distributions in the mesosphere.
+The latter is primarily attributed to the GW drag, which we present next along with GWinduced temperature fluctuations.